As with most big life events, some things seem to happen very slowly then all at once.

 Energy.
 Lots of people talk about getting extra energy in the second trimester – I didn’t, but I also didn’t have any less at any point (even in the throes on morning sickness I wasn’t fatigued or lethargic, just nauseous).

-- For preventing stretch marks – Burt’s Bees Belly Butter, Great Lakes collagen powder and this dry body brushing set.
+- For helping prevent stretch marks – Burt’s Bees Belly Butter, Great Lakes collagen powder and this dry body brushing set.

 - For a positive and natural birth – Ina May’s Guide to Childbirth and The Positive Birth Book.

-- To accommodate my growing thighs and butt bump – I shamelessly recommend maternity spanx to every pregnant woman.
-Flowy clothing made me feel 10 times bigger, so these were perfect to wear under tight dresses.
+- To accommodate my growing bump – maternity spanx, yes please!
+Flowy clothing made me feel 10 times bigger so I stuck to tight dresses, which these were perfect for.

 It’s taken me so long to sit down and write that soon I’ll be writing this for my third trimester… holy moly.
 Until then!